-who to check
+- who to check - paid staff and/or volunteers (if they have the same level of responsibility and contact, they should be treated in the same way whether they are paid or not) - new applicants only or existing volunteers/staff as well (if you are introducing checking for the first time you might want to start with new applicants and then check your existing volunteers or staff in priority order, depending on their role) - those with specific responsibilities (eg. instructor, centre principal, child protection/ welfare officer, coach, head of cadet section) or anyone who regularly helps with junior/youth activity - the level of check to be conducted for each category - references - self-declaration see Sample Document 3 (please note that the revised version does not ask about criminal record; if you are entitled to ask an applicant about their spent criminal record it is recommended that you request a Criminal Records Disclosure) - Enhanced Criminal Records Disclosure (and Barred List check if appropriate) or membership of the Protection of Vulnerable Groups Scheme (Scotland only), if the post is eligible.

-- paid staff and/or volunteers (if they have the same level of responsibility and contact, they should be treated in the same way whether they are paid or not) - new applicants only - those with specific responsibilities (eg. instructor, centre principal, child protection/ welfare officer, coach, head of cadet section) or anyone who regularly helps with junior/youth activity - the level of check to be conducted for each category - references - self-disclosure (normally used at the application stage and followed up by a full Disclosure at the offer stage) - Enhanced Criminal Records Disclosure (and Barred List check if appropriate) or membership of the Protection of Vulnerable Groups Scheme (Scotland only), if the post is eligible.
+It is a criminal offence under the Safeguarding Vulnerable Groups Act 2006

-It is a criminal offence under the Safeguarding Vulnerable Groups Act 2006 for a Barred individual to work in Regulated Activity, for an organisation to knowingly allow someone who has been Barred to work in Regulated Activity/Regulated Work, and for an organisation to fail to make a referral to the DBS/Disclosure Scotland if they have dismissed someone from Regulated Activity/Regulated Work for harming or posing a risk of harm to a vulnerable person.
+- for a Barred individual to work in Regulated Activity/Regulated Work - for an organisation to knowingly allow someone who has been Barred to work in Regulated Activity/Regulated Work, and - for an organisation to fail to make a referral to the Disclosure and Barring Service/ Disclosure Scotland if they have dismissed someone from Regulated Activity/ Regulated Work for harming a child or vulnerable adult or placing them at risk of harm, or would have dismissed them if they had not resigned.